martinemde/martinemde.github.io/_posts/2024-12-21-how-to-convert-to-rails-params-expect.md

 Let's go over them so you understand how to fix these situations.

+## Why Should I Convert to `params.expect`?

+The new `expect` method for filtering params protects against user param tampering that can cause hard to rescue errors.

 <!--more-->

+As a quick review of the feature, when we have code like this:

+{% highlight ruby %}
+user_params = params.require(:user).permit(:name, :age)
+{% endhighlight %}

+We're vulnerable to users calling our action like this:

+{% highlight ruby %}
+post "/users", params: { user: "error" }
+user_params = params.require(:user).permit(:name, :age)
+# undefined method `permit' for an instance of String
+{% endhighlight %}

+By using the new `params.expect` we can prevent this problem (and another I'll discuss again below) all while cleaning up our params handling.

 ## The Easy Part

+The conversion follows a consistent pattern.

+{% highlight ruby %}
+# Convert code like this:
+user_params = params.require(:user).permit(:name, :age)
+# Into the new expect pattern:
+user_params = params.expect(user: [:name, :age])
+{% endhighlight %}

+Take the symbol (`:user`) that you put into `require` and instead call `expect` with a hash, using this symbol as the key.
+Move the args you had in `permit` (`:name, :age`) into an array value for your key.
+In general, the args for `expect` should match the structure of the params you expect in your controller.

 You can search and replace for the most basic changes.
 Use the following find and replace regex as a starting point.
 However, there will be some cases you can't fix this easily.

-If you don't have good test coverage, be careful changing any `permit` that has an array in the args (like `permit(key: [:other, :keys])`).
+**If you don't have good test coverage, be careful changing any `permit` that has an array in the args (like `permit(key: [:other, :keys])`).**

 ```
 Find `params.require\(:([^\)]+)\).permit\(([^\)]+)\)`